 - 6 GB for 7 days = 10,000 TZS

 - 12 GB for 30 days = 20,000 TZS - $8.4 USD

 These are the 3 most common data-only bundles that I recommend for tourists if you decide to buy a Tigo prepaid sim card on arrival in Tanzania.
 For more info check the Tigo Tanzania website.

 An Airtel Tanzania sim card costs 1,500 TZS and you will have to buy extra packages to make your sim card work.

 These are the most useful data & voice packages of Airtel Tanzania:

-For more information about the Airtel Tanzania prepaid data packages click on the link to go to their website.
+For more information check the Airtel Tanzania website.

 Buying a Vodacom Tanzania sim card will set you back 1,000 TZS and will be activated in store for you.
 Data and voice bundles have to be added separately.

 Vodacom Tanzania data bundles are daily, weekly and monthly: